How Claude's new agent mode might change how we work with AI forever

 And honestly?
 The companies that figure out how to work with AI agents effectively are going to have a massive advantage over those that don't.
 We're talking about the difference between having a really good search engine and having a team member who never sleeps and never forgets anything.

-What this means for you right now
+What does this mean for you right now?

 Obviously, Claude's full agent capabilities aren't available yet.
 But you can start preparing for this shift today: